lmorisse/Symu/docs/models/simulation.rst

 Models and mechanisms
 *********************
+``Symu`` is a time-based.
+It contains a discrete event schedule on which you can schedule various agents to be called at some specific time.
+But it is ont space-based, it has no 2D nor 3D features to localize agents in the space.
 Of course, Simulation is at the heart of this framework.
 It is based on two asynchronous models:

 * Messaging between agents